jkingyens/binder/readme.md

 binder path/to/mycourse.json
 ```

-If there are no errors, the compiler will return a link to access the course material:
+If there are no errors, the compiler will return a link that can be loaded from Userland:

 ```
 https://nyc3.digitaloceanspaces.com/<bundle name>/userland.json